R for Biochemists @UAM

 # we need to arguments

-<- function(samples, category) {
+price_calculator <- function(samples, category) {

-price_calculator <- c(1, 1.15, 2)
+categories <- c(1, 1.15, 2)

-categories names(categories) = c("normal", "priority", "urgent")
+names(categories) = c("normal", "priority", "urgent")

 if (samples < 10) {

-<- 19 * samples * categories[which(names(categories) ==
+price <- 19 * samples * categories[which(names(categories) ==

 category)]

-}paste("El precio es de", price, "euros.")
+paste("El precio es de", price, "euros.")

-}price_calculator(samples = 10, category = "normal")
+price_calculator(samples = 10, category = "normal")

 [1] "El precio es de 140 euros."